narojkumar99/TicTacToeUI-Android/README.md

 # TicTacToeUI-Android

-Check out the new style for App Design aims for Tic Tac Toe Game...😉😀😁😎
+Check out the new styles for App Design aims for Tic Tac Toe Game...😉😀😁😎

 ## Screenshots